tapangka/school-brainhack.github.io/content/en/project/TSH-predict-CogPerformance/index.md

 Thyroid hormones have an established role in the development and the maturation of the brain through neurogenesis, synaptogenesis, and myelination (3).
 However, the impact and the role of thyroid hormones on the adult brain is more unclear.
 There are conflicting findings of the impact of thyroid dysregulation on cognitive impairment (4).
 An association was found between the thyroid function and the cortical architecture in functional areas of the brain linked to neurodegeneration (5), suggesting a mechanistic link.
 In addition, thyroid function is known to modulate mood, and result in certain psychiatric conditions such as depression and bipolar disorder (6).
 Comorbid depression and sub-threshold hypothyroidism comorbidity was shown to result in reduced gray matter volume in the middle front gyrus and lower executive function performance (7).
 The middle front gyrus is also associated with working memory and attention, suggesting that these cognitive subdomains may also be impacted.
 Together, these suggest that thyroid function may modulate function in multiple cognitive domains through more than one pathway.
 However, due to missing depressive scores in majority of participants, depression scores was unable to be accounted for as a predictive variable.

-Thus, this research project has the following objectives:
+Thus, this research project seeks to answer the following questions:

-**Primary**:  To determine if thyroid stimulating hormone (TSH), and cortical structure are able to sufficiently predict cognitive scores in executive function, working memory, and attention, using elastic net regression machine learning.
+**Primary**: Can brain structure, combined with circulating levels of thyroid stimulating hormone (TSH), predict cognitive performance?

-**Secondary**: To determine if adding sex as a predictor improves the predictive performance of the model.
+**Exploratory**: Which variables contribute most to the model predictions?

 ### Tools